alfred-ls/Textcat-logWandB/.ipynb_checkpoints/README-checkpoint.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy & wandb Project:
+# 🪐 spaCy / wandb pipeline based on 🪐 spaCy Projects
 ## Use Case 02 Text Classification BBC & NG news
 + Using Weights & Biases for logging of training experiments